saltedlolly/digibyte-seeder/README.md

 - A server to run it on with a static IP address.
 A VPS is fine.
 It does not need many resources - DigiByte Seeder needs <1Gb RAM to run.
 - A domain name where you can edit the DNS settings.

+Note: Many VPS providers give you the option to chose from several geographic locations in which to run your server.
+To help better distribute the DigiByte Seeders around the globe, please try and choose a location where the network doesn't already have a Seeder, and a good distance from any existing seeders.
+Feel free to discuss this in the [DGBCIT Telegram group](https://t.me/DGBCIT) to help choose a good location.

 # HOW TO SETUP A DIGIBYTE SEEDER

 STEP 1.
 SETUP DNS RECORDS